memcachier/docs/heroku_articles/expressjs-memcache.md

 ## Learn to write Express.js middleware

-Our prime calculating app works but has one mayor flaw: A user is able to submit invalid input, i.g., a string of letters.
-We need to validate the input and to do so we will create an Express middleware.
+Our prime-calculating app works, but it has one mayor flaw: a user can submit invalid input, such as a string of letters.
+To validate the input, we'll create **middleware** in Express.

 > note
-> Note that there are valication middleware packages available for Express and
+> There are several validation middleware packages available for Express, and
-> in general you should use those.
-Here we create our own validation because
+> you should use one of those in most cases.
+In this tutorial, we create our own validation for demonstration purposes.

-> our case is super simple and it serves as a gentle introduction into creating
-> Express middleware which we will need later.
+Express middleware typically consists of a chain of functions that inspect and potentially modify the details of a request and its corresponding response.
+Each function takes three parameters:

+* The `request` object
+* The `response` object
+* A `next` function that represents the next middleware function in the chain

-Express middleware is basically a function that takes a request, a response, and a next function.
-The function can then modify the request and response object at will and either call the next function to execute the next middleware or call return to terminate the chain of executing middleware prematurely and return a response.
+Each middleware function can modify the `request` and `response` objects as necessary.
+After doing so, it can either call the `next` middleware function or `return` to terminate the chain prematurely.

-For our purposes we create a validation middleware function that parses the submitted query, checks if it is a number below 10000, and if this is the case it will call next.
-If not, it will return an error response.
-We will add this function to `app.js` and call it when processing the `GET` route:
+For our app, we create a validation middleware function that parses the submitted query and checks whether it's a number below 10000.

+* If it is, the function calls `next`.
+* If it isn't, the function `return`s an error response.

+Add this function to `app.js` and call it when processing the `GET` route:

 ```js
 // ...